patternfly/patternfly-elements/docs/content/getting-started/_index.md

 ### How should I indicate context for my components, for example, a change in background color that would need a lighter text color?

-When setting a background color from outside of a web component, set the `--theme` variable to `light`, `dark`, or `saturated`.
+When setting a background color from outside of a web component, set the `--context` variable to `light`, `dark`, or `saturated`.
 This will tell the web components to attach the `on` attribute and allow them to set text and link colors appropriately.
 Saturated themes tend to be red or blue tones (blue links don't work on these contexts typically).

 ```
 .custom-dark-band {
   background: black;
-  --theme: dark;
+  --context: dark;
 }
 ```